 3. I am vocally warmed-up. (see posts on Healing Vocal Fold Paralysis.)

 4. I use a microphone, not only as I recover from paralysis, but because I have come to value the energy it takes to project continually.
 This is especially true for rooms full of people, or rooms that have noisy fans blowing or old air conditioners.
 Most singers take pride in their ability to project as speakers, and I know several classroom teachers who boast of their ability to be heard.
 Good for them.
-But as an Empath, Clairsentient, AND recovering vocal paralysis patient, a microphone helps me focus on the sound of my own voice while I am helping others find their voice.
+But as an Empath and a recovering vocal paralysis patient, a microphone helps me focus on the sound of my own voice while I am helping others find their voice.
 It returns me to myself in the midst of what used to feel like a chaotic ocean of propelling through others’ auras and energies.